 The story behind the Wheel of Excellence known as the Cape Wheel in Cape Town is similar to the story of the Eifel Tower in Paris that was supposed to be a temporary construction.
 Originally the Wheel was a short-term project, it was installed in the city in 2010 for the FIFA World Cup but soon after that it gained huge popularity and the city’s authorities decided to make it a permanent construction.
 The Wheel was built in 2007 in Germany before it got to V&A Waterfront in Cape Town it’d traveled around Europe a bit, it was assembled in different cities in Belgium, Germany, and Sweden.
 The Wheel is 50m high, it takes about a week to assemble it.

 The Cape Wheel offers amazing 360° panoramic views of Cape Town and its attractions such as Table Mountain, Robben Island, Lion’s Head, V&A Waterfront and the Harbour, the Cape Town Stadium, and more.
-The Wheel is a great place for a romantic date at sunset there is a special extended 30-minute ride with a picnic table installed in one of the cabins.
+A Wheel is a great place for a romantic date at sunset there is a special extended 30-minute ride with a picnic table installed in one of the cabins.
 You can enjoy the beautiful sunset at the Waterfront with a glass of local wine and snacks.

 It’s very easy to include the Cape Wheel in your Cape Town itinerary, the ride takes 15 minutes, the location of the wheel is perfect, it can be combined with a tour to Robben Island or a boat tour around the harbor.
 It’s open daily from 10 am to 10.30 pm.